 Fake news and disinformation have emerged as significant challenges for our society and policymakers over the past few years.
 The dangers associated with disinformation have only become more acute in the global health crisis triggered by the Covid-19 pandemic.
 In crises, fact-checkers and social media platforms often see their resources stretched thin, as populations all around the world are inundated with targeted disinformation designed to induce panic.
 In the modern media context, effectively countering such false narratives has become an essential element of successful crisis management and ensuring peoples’ safety.

-This free three-day programme includes the following modules:
+This programme, which consists of four half-days, includes the following modules:

 The programme addresses professionals from politics, public administration and civil society who are confronted with fake news, disinformation and science communication in their daily work.
 It is especially designed for members and staff of the German Bundestag, policymakers, and administrators from the German federal and state-level government, as well as individuals from other aspects of the German political life.

 All course content will take place in German.
 For individuals interested in participating, please apply by sending an email to executive[at]hertie-school[dot]org.